up to receive the Atlanta Christian E-Blast

 young men before they get to be eighteen.

-"The Five Love Languages: The Secret To Love That Lasts"
+"The 5 Love Languages: The Secret To Love

 Over 13 million copies sold #1 New York Times Bestseller for 8 years running.
 Words of affirmation, quality time, gifts, acts of service, physical touching - learning these love languages will get your marriage off to a great start or enhance a long-standing one!
 Chapman explains the purpose of each "language" and shows you how to identify the one that's meaningful to your spouse now.
 Updated to reflect the complexities of relationships in today's world, this new edition of The 5 Love Languages reveals intrinsic truths and provides action steps in each chapter that will help you on your way to a healthier relationship.